Lycurgus1/comm_2/SQL Week/Notes 25.06.2020.md

     - Select, Distinct, Where, Group by, Having, Order by

 - SQL Processing Sequence
-    - From, Where,Group by, Having, Select, Distinc, Order by
+    - From, Where,Group by, Having, Select, Distinct, Order by

 - Types of join
    - Inner join